 I’m very excited about using the tools of data analysis to map and understand systems and relationships.
-While supply chain management was the driver of my attending this program, I’m open to any industry with complex systems I can help shine light on.
+While supply chain management was the driver of my attending this program, I’m open to any industry with complex systems I can help shine a light on.
 Some industries I think are innovating with data in exciting ways include transportation, manufacturing, the energy grid, and agriculture.

 One of the defining features of the UNH Master’s in Analytics and Data Science is a belief in positive failure.
-We learn something new, try it, inevitably make mistakes, and then become better practitioners by understanding our errors and correcting them.
+We would learn something new, try it, inevitably make mistakes, and then become better practitioners by understanding our errors and correcting them.
 We’re encouraged to experiment and ask questions, and everyone is expected to take initiative in this way.
 Coupled with regular opportunities to apply our knowledge to real-world problems, and I cannot think of a better way to prepare for a career in analytics.

 Have you attended any conferences?

-I attended Strata this fall in NYC, and was struck by the focus on data architecture and processing tools.
+I attended Strata this fall in NYC and was struck by the focus on data architecture and processing tools.
 It made me realize just how crucial it is for organizations to think strategically about their data infrastructure from the very beginning.

 Do you have any extracurricular activities you would like to tell us about?

-I’m an avid reader, especially of non-fiction, sci-fi and fantasy.
+I’m an avid reader, especially of non-fiction, sci-fi, and fantasy.
 I will also take advantage of almost any excuse to get outside; I’ve hiked ~12 of New Hampshire’s 4,000 footers and a few of Maine’s, plus many long jaunts with my two dogs and husband over countless nameless hills.
 Finally, I would be remiss if I didn’t mention one of my favorite New England activities – the backyard bonfire with good friends and local craft brew.